playcanvas/developer.playcanvas.com/content/en/user-manual/version-control/checkpoints.md

 ![Checkpoint][1]

-A checkpoint is a permanent record of the state of your project and forms part of the graph that is used for branch and merging changes.
+A checkpoint is a permanent record of the state of your project and forms part of the graph that is used for branches and merging changes.
 As such, once created checkpoints cannot be deleted.
 This means that once you have committed your changes as part of a checkpoint they are safe forever in your project history.

 ## Creating a checkpoint